StepicOrg/intellij-plugins/README.md

 2. Find Stepik Union plugin and press Install.<br>

-3. To support Python code task in plugin, install also Python plugin from repository.<br>
+3. To support Python code step in plugin, install also Python plugin from repository.<br>

 And then restart IDEA.<br>